Senior Research Scientists

-Garrett is working with Joe on assay development for drug delivery applications.
+Garrett is developing a library of ELP fusions for the improved delivery of cancer immunotherapies.
 He is a Duke graduate who majored in biomedical engineering.
 Outside of the lab he enjoys playing the ukulele, doing puzzles, building things, playing just about any type of sport.

 Junseon is from South Korea.
 She studied bioengineering and biomedical sciences as an undergraduate and a Master’s student.
 She is interested in developing protein-based biomaterials.
 Her goal is to utilize her knowledge and experience to make a better world in the near future.
 In her free time, she enjoys listening to music, surfing the internet, watching sports games, eating delicious food and traveling to collect nice stamps around the world.

 Max is from sunny Malibu, California.
 He graduated from UC Berkeley in 2019 with a joint degree in Bioengineering and Materials Science and Engineering.
 He is interested in granting new material properties to ELPs through structural modifications.
 Outside of lab he enjoys tennis, water polo, pottery, and exploring North Carolina.

 Zach, a Long Island native, completed his undergrad in BME at Binghamton University in 2020.
 He is interested in creating low-cost diagnostic and treatment options for both developing and advanced healthcare settings.
 In his free time, he enjoys cooking, hiking, and watching the Mets.